shu307/mkdocs-nav-weight/README.md

     - **Value: number, eg: `-1`, `2.3` ..., if unset, it goes `0`**.
     - like weight in Hugo but has some differences, used for ordering your sections/pages.
 Lower weight gets higher precedence.
 So content with lower weight will come first.
     - **`weight` in an `index` will be offered to its parent `section`**, there is a fixed value for itself, and the value is configurable, see: [`index_weight`](#index_weight).
+    - **For those who are confused, only weights of the items in same folder will be compared**

 - `headless: bool`
     - **Value: bool, `true` or `false`, if unset, it goes `false`**.